irajtech/techDaily360/_posts/2020-07-06-AWS-Mobile.md

     Mobile users data can be saved in this for later retreival

-1. **Amazon CloudSearch** - It provides a interface to search data that has been saved from the dynamoDB
+1. **Amazon CloudSearch** - It provides an interface to search data that has been saved from the dynamoDB

     Mobile users can search for their data using this service

-1. **Amazon Simple Notification Service** - In short it's called **SNS**.
-It provides push notification service to delivery content
+1. **Amazon Simple Notification Service** - In short it's called **SNS** which provides push notification service to delivery content

     Mobile users receive push notifications based on their interest or some actions to get notified